GitJuski/remotepy/README.md

 # A trivial remote client/server setup with data encryption using TLS

 This fun and experimental little project is really simple.
-It only supports running commands with output at the moment.
-Commands like:
-- ls
-- whoami
-- cat

-ETC.
+Simple commands like `ls`, `cat`, `cd <target>` works. snakecat.py file is has both the server and client functionality.

+# SnakeCat usage

+`python3 snakecat -l 4444` starts the server and listens on socket 0.0.0.0:4444 meaning from anywhere to port 4444 `python3 snakecat --host 127.0.0.1 -p 4444` Starts the client and connects to host 127.0.0.1 port 4444

 I had created these client and server applications a while back.
 I had the idea of encrypting the data at transfer so I decided to implement it and publish this.